Wang-Lin-boop/GeminiMol/README.md

 ![benchmark](imgs/benchmark.png)

 We have provided Cross-Encoder and GeminiMol models that can be used directly for inference.
-For common drug discovery tasks, you can make predictions with the following commands.
+Here, we demonstrate the utilization of GeminiMol for virtual screening, target identification, and molecular property modeling.

 ### Virtual Screening